numpy/numpy/doc/source/reference/c-api.iterator.rst

     Returns the number of operands in the iterator.

+    When :cdata:`NPY_ITER_USE_MASKNA` is used on an operand, a new operand is added to the end of the operand list in the iterator to track that operand's NA mask.
+Thus, this equals the number of construction operands plus the number of operands for which the flag :cdata:`NPY_ITER_USE_MASKNA` was specified.

+.. cfunction:: int NpyIter_GetFirstMaskNAOp(NpyIter* iter)

+    .. versionadded:: 1.7

+    Returns the index of the first NA mask operand in the array.
+This value is equal to the number of operands passed into the constructor.

 .. cfunction:: npy_intp* NpyIter_GetAxisStrideArray(NpyIter* iter, int axis)

     Gets the array of strides for the specified axis.
 Requires that